drawjk705/us-data/README.md

 class Census
     def __init__(self,
                  year: int,
-                 datasetType: str = "acs",
+                 dataset_type: str = "acs",
-                 surveyType: str = "acs1",
+                 survey_type: str = "acs1",
-                 cacheDir: str = CACHE_DIR,        # cache
+                 cache_dir: str = CACHE_DIR,        # cache
-                 shouldLoadFromExistingCache: bool = False,
+                 should_load_from_existing_cache: bool = False,
-                 shouldCacheOnDisk: bool = False,
+                 should_cache_on_disk: bool = False,
-                 replaceColumnHeaders: bool = True,
+                 replace_column_headers: bool = True,
-                 logFile: str = DEFAULT_LOGFILE):  # census.log
+                 log_file: str = DEFAULT_LOG_FILE):  # census.log
         pass
 ```

 -   `year`: the year of the dataset
--   `datasetType`: type of the dataset, specified by [`listAvailableDatasets`](#which-dataset)
+-   `dataset_type`: type of the dataset, specified by [`list_available_datasets`](#which-dataset)
--   `surveyType`: type of the survey, specified by [`listAvailableDatasets`](#which-dataset)
+-   `survey_type`: type of the survey, specified by [`list_available_datasets`](#which-dataset)
--   `cacheDir`: if you opt in to on-disk caching (more on this below), the name of the directory in which to store cached data
+-   `cache_dir`: if you opt in to on-disk caching (more on this below), the name of the directory in which to store cached data
--   `shouldLoadFromExistingCache`: if you have cached data from a previous session, this will reload cached data into the `Census` object, instead of hitting the Census API when that data is queried
+-   `should_load_from_existing_cache`: if you have cached data from a previous session, this will reload cached data into the `Census` object, instead of hitting the Census API when that data is queried
--   `shouldCacheOnDisk`: whether or not to cache data on disk, to avoid repeat API calls.
+-   `should_cache_on_disk`: whether or not to cache data on disk, to avoid repeat API calls.
 The following data will be cached:
     -   Supported Geographies
     -   Group codes
     -   Variable codes
--   `replaceColumnHeaders`: whether or not to replace column header names for variables with more intelligible names instead of their codes
+-   `replace_column_headers`: whether or not to replace column header names for variables with more intelligible names instead of their codes
--   `logFile`: name of the file in which to store logging information
+-   `log_file`: name of the file in which to store logging information

 ###### A note on caching

 While on-disk caching is optional, this tool, by design, performs in-memory caching.
-So a call to `census.getGroups()` will hit the Census API one time at most.
+So a call to `census.get_groups()` will hit the Census API one time at most.
 All subsequent calls will retrieve the value cached in-memory.

 ## Making queries